Travel Safe, Travel Healthy: Tips for Optimal Feminine Hygiene When You’re Away from Home

 Travel Essentials and Tips for Optimal Feminine Hygiene

-healthy hoohoo travel friendly individually wrapped wipes ph balanced
+healthy hoohoo individually wrapped feminine wipes women's wellness on the go

-• Use of antibiotics (like the malaria medicine doxycycline) may increase your chance of getting a yeast infection, as antibiotics kill not only the “bad” bugs, but the ‘good’ ones too.
-These “good guys” a.k.a. vaginal flora, naturally fight off infection and protect us.
-You might consider carrying your own remedy.
+8. Use antibiotics cautiously: Some medications, like antibiotics or malaria medicine, may increase the risk of yeast infections, as antibiotics kill not only the "bad" bugs, but the "good" ones too.
+These "good guys" (aka vaginal flora) naturally fight off infections and protect us.
+Carry your own remedy if necessary.

 We created our travel-friendly individually wrapped feminine wipes with you in mind, after many miles, trials and our own travel nightmares!
 Please let us know if you have any travel questions, concerns or other great tips.